MBcode/ec/test/readme.md

 3) How to best [sample.md](https://github.com/MBcode/ec/blob/master/test/sample.md) from the sitemaps, which has become a test set, w/the hash naming in ec/test/standard/ summoned&milled

 ### Below is an overview that is mostly on CI spot testing:
-being reworked in  [testing.md](testing.md) to better fit actual flow
+_that was suggested but not as accurate as other docs/code:_ being reworked in  [testing.md](testing.md) to better fit actual flow